 We can import data contained in a CSV (Comma Separated Value) file format created in Microsoft Excel and similar products.
-The following sub-topics shows you how to format your data so as to easily import it into STDM database.
+The following sub-topics enable you to format your data so as to easily import it into STDM database without an error.